Policy on Communication with Shareholders and Investors

 With the aim of achieving interactive communication, we are working to increase opportunities to provide IR information and enhance its content while grasping the needs of our shareholders and investors through interviews and questionnaires, rather than by providing information unilaterally.

-For example, in response to the need to secure sufficient time to exercise voting rights, we send out a convocation notice of the general meetings of shareholders and post it on our website as early as possible.
+For example, in response to the need to secure sufficient time to exercise voting rights, we post a convocation notice of the general meetings of shareholders on our website as early as possible.
 Furthermore, in response to the requests of shareholders who find it difficult to participate from distant locations, we offer live streaming of the meetings.

 Deepening mutual understanding with our shareholders and investors through a sound exchange of views is essential for improving our corporate value.
 Going forward, we will strive to communicate proactively according to our IR activity policy.